yya518/yya518.github.io/badm352.md

 * Advanced database topics: Transaction, Database Scaling, NoSQL, and an introduction to Business Intelligence and Data Mining.

-&#9733;*This course is awarded as "List of Teachers Ranked as Excellent"* in two consecutive semesters, Spring 2017 and Fall 2016.
+&#9733;*This course is awarded as "Teachers Ranked as Excellent by Their Students"* in two consecutive semesters, Spring 2017 and Fall 2016.

 **Lectures:**